Taylor's Brain Cereal

 Quinoa (pronounced keen-wah): Gluten-free.
 The Incas reportedly held quinoa crops to be sacred.
 If you prefer the whole grain over flakes, remember that unlike other whole grains, a nutrient-rich germ layer covers the entire kernel of quinoa.
 As it cooks, this layer separates from the kernel and creates little white rings.
 When you see these rings, you know the grains are fully cooked.

 Millet: Gluten-free.
-Millet likely formed important parts of the prehistoric diet in Chinese Neolithic and Korean Mumun societies, and is a traditional food in both Russian and Chinese сuisines.
 It provides about 11-15% protein by weight and is rich in B vitamins and other micronutrients (e.g., calcium, magnesium, and zinc).

-One cup for me.
+One half to one cup.
 Can serve with any non-dairy milk and/or sliced fresh fruit or berries.